-Can I Sue a Pedestrian Who Caused a Car Accident?
+Can I Sue a Pedestrian Who Caused a Car Accident in Houston?

 When people think of an accident involving a pedestrian and an automobile, many simply assume the driver of the automobile must be at fault.
 This is not always the case.
 There are accidents where a pedestrian, either intentionally or negligently, causes the collision.
 If this happens to you, can you sue the pedestrian for the injuries you suffered?
 The answer is, generally, yes (depending on the specific facts of your case, of course).
 If you have been involved in an accident, call our car accident law firm today for a free consultation.

 In case of pedestrian car accident, assessing fault is extremely important because most auto insurance companies in Texas are reluctant to settle a claim unless there is evidence that their insured was at fault for causing the accident.
 To assess fault, there needs to be sufficient evidence to assert that the pedestrian was liable.

 Standard of Negligence

 Negligence is used to determine liability when it comes to pedestrian car accidents.
 Due to the fact that pedestrians are more vulnerable in traffic, drivers typically need to yield to pedestrians crossing the paths of vehicles or crossing the street, but pedestrians also have certain obligations and responsibilities when crossing busy roads.
 For example, simply running across the street outside the parameter of a marked crosswalk could constitute negligence on the part of the pedestrian.

 This means that drivers need to obey pedestrian controls and traffic signs.
 Pedestrians need to stay within the crosswalks created for them.
 When a pedestrian does not act reasonably and causes damage to you, it creates a situation in which you could file a claim against the pedestrian to pursue economic and non-economic damages.